cloudant/cloudant-sync-eap/sample/todo-sync/README.md

 ### Preparation

-Gather the following information 1. your cloudant account username,
+Gather the following information:

+1. Your cloudant account username,
-2. database you want the app to sync with 3. api key and 4. api password,
+2. Database name the app to sync with
+3. API key
+4. API password,

+The database must exist in your cloudant account, otherwise the app will report error when it syncs.

-Find the file _res/values/strings.xml_, and fill the following default settings
+Find the file _res/values/strings.xml_, and fill in the following default settings using the information above.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>